sense 1v

 Ha saturato il mercato.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-saturàre : to saturate
+saturare : to saturate

 sa|tu||re : (accento grave)

-Indicative mood (Indicativo) of the verb saturàre
+indicativo saturare.
+Indicative mood of the verb saturare

 Tempo semplice